draeger-lab/SPECIMEN/docs/source/hqtb/hqtb-config.rst

     # Configuration file for the SPECIMEN HQTB pipeline

+    # This is the advaned config file.
+For a shorter version,
+    # download the hqtb-basic configuration file.

     # Meaning of the default parameters:
     #    The value __USER__ indicates parameters required to be specified by the user
     #    The value USER indicates parameters required only in specific cases